hypo69/hypo/docs/gemini/en/consultant/src/goog/quickstart.md

-from google_auth_oauthlib.flow import InstalledAppFlow from googleapiclient import errors from googleapiclient.discovery import build
+from google_auth_oauthlib.flow import InstalledAppFlow from googleapiclient import errors from googleapiclient.discovery import build import header from src import gs from src.logger import logger  # Import logger for error handling

-import header
-from src import gs
-from src.logger import logger  # Import logger for error handling from src.utils.jjson import j_loads, j_loads_ns # Add import for jjson

-# If modifying these scopes, delete the file token.json.
+# Define scopes for API access.
 SCOPES = ['https://www.googleapis.com/auth/script.projects']

+# Sample code for the script.
 SAMPLE_CODE = """
 function helloWorld() {
   console.log("Hello, world!");
 }
-""".strip()
+"""

+# Sample manifest for the script.
 SAMPLE_MANIFEST = """
 {
   "timeZone": "America/New_York",
   "exceptionLogging": "CLOUD"
 }
-""".strip()
+"""

 def main():
-    """Executes the Apps Script API interaction, creating a project and uploading files.""" creds = None
+    """Executes the Google Apps Script API interaction process.""" creds = None
     # Path to the token file.
-This is a temporary file in case we are re-running
-    # the script and a permanent file already exists.
     token_path = gs.path.tmp / 'e-cat-346312-137284f4419e.json'
+    # Attempt to load credentials from the token file.
     if token_path.exists():
         creds = Credentials.from_authorized_user_file(token_path, SCOPES)
-    # Handle credential retrieval or refresh.
+    # If no valid credentials are found, initiate the authorization flow.
     if not creds or not creds.valid:
         if creds and creds.expired and creds.refresh_token:
             creds.refresh(Request())